Mohanraobaggineni/MelanomaDetection/README.md

 # CNN based Melanoma Detection Model
- CNN based model which can accurately detect melanoma

-# CNN Based Model To detect Melenoma
 > This project uses a custom CNN to detect melanoma in images of skin lesions among 9 classes.
-The Gradio library is used to create a web app for the model prediction.
-The model predicts with an 87% accuracy.

 ## Table of Contents